r4d1n/photographyistechnology/_drafts/worthless-degree.md

 I learned interesting facts and concepts, but this kind of education is not primarily about the information students consume.
 Much of that will be forgotten.
 The greatest opportunity this kind of school offers is (ironically, since it is said that humanities students don't know how to do anything) represented more by the activities students engage in than the specific content of their readings.

 So what did I actually do every day?
 For the most part I read a lot and then wrote in response to what I was reading.
 I consumed and processed works of art, literature, and scholarship and then articulated original arguments about them, supported by close readings of those texts or my own further research.
-I see three primary skills that are honed in studying the humanities:
+Some skills that can be honed by studying the humanities:

-1. The ability to communicate, to articulate oneself and listen to others.
+1. The ability to communicate; to articulate oneself and listen to others.
-2. The ability to gather information and make meaning out of it, and to effectively learn new things.
+2. The ability to gather information from many sources and make meaning out of it.
-3. The ability to think critically, to interrogate ideas and arguments, including one's own.
+3. The ability to think critically; to interrogate ideas and arguments, including one's own.
+4. The ability to more effectively learn new things.

 To be sure, one does not have to go to college in order to learn these things.
 School is a useful institution for some people more than others.
 The main problem is the cost of school, and the disconnect between what school costs and what students can expect to be paid once they graduate.